V47VANSH/github-user-info-c7e4f/README.md

 # github-user-info-c7e4f

-A simple web application to fetch and display the account creation date for any GitHub user.
-Enter a GitHub username, click a button, and instantly see when their account was created.
+A simple web application that displays GitHub user information, enhanced with real-time status updates for API requests.
+The app improves user experience by showing loading and error indicators during data fetching.

 ---

 ## Features

-- **User-friendly interface:** Input field and button for easy interaction.
-- **Live data fetch:** Retrieves user information directly from the [GitHub Users API](https://api.github.com/users).
-- **Instant results:** Displays the user's account creation date.
-- **Error handling:** Informs users of invalid usernames or fetch errors.
+- **User Lookup:** Enter a GitHub username to fetch and display user details.
+- **API Status Indicator:**
+  - Shows `Loading...` while fetching data.
+  - Clears the status on successful fetch.
+  - Displays `User not found` if the user does not exist or fetch fails.
+- **Responsive UI:** Clean, minimal interface for quick interactions.

 ---